kisekitw/tfjs-vis/README.md

 Computes a confusion matrix from predictions and labels.
 Each value in labels and predictions should correspond to some output class.
-It is assumed that these values go from 0 - numClasses.
+It is assumed that these values go from 0 to numClasses - 1.

 The result will be a 2D array of size numClasses * numClasses